onlyquake/xonotic-wiki/Halogenes_Newbie_Corner.md

     crosshair_dot_color 0.24 1 0.13 (this too is all about personal preference)
     crosshair_per_weapon 0
-    crosshair_color_per_weapon 1 (if you like to know the weapon per crosshair color) crosshair_ring 0 (this removes the nex ring, keep it if you like to see it) crosshair_ring_reload 1 (mg reload ring might be useful) crosshair_ring_reload_size 1 (adjust to your liking, default is too big imho) crosshair_size 0.28 (adjust to your liking)
+    crosshair_color_per_weapon 1 (if you like to know the weapon per crosshair color) crosshair_ring 0 (this removes the vortex ring, keep it if you like to see it) crosshair_ring_reload 1 (mg reload ring might be useful) crosshair_ring_reload_size 1 (adjust to your liking, default is too big imho) crosshair_size 0.28 (adjust to your liking)